-This menu lets you turn the map off, if desired (which turns the map screen into a GPS plotter); turn off or on the pop-up map info boxes; draw the map boundaries or boxes around the areas of high detail; or show water on the map as white to contrast land.
+This menu lets you turn the map off, if desired (which turns the map screen into a GPS plotter); turn off or on the pop-up map info boxes; draw the map boundaries or boxes around the areas of high detail; or fill land areas with gray.
 You can also turn on or off Map Overlays, which display latitude and longitude grid lines or range rings on the map.
-This menu lets you select Navionics Maps; for instructions, see the Navionics Charts entry in this section.
+This menu also lets you select Navionics Maps.
+For instructions, see the Navionics Charts entry in this section.